zeldafreakglitcha/OoT-Randomizer/README.md

   * Deku Theater Skull Mask is an "always" hint.
   * Only "always" and "WotH" hints have duplicates now.
   * Number of unique hints of each type are now (not counting seed-dependent hint types like 'always' and 'trial'): 4 WotH, 0 barren, 4(remainder) sometimes.
+  * See Opportunity hint subtype above for when settings contain optional goals.
 * Added options to `Background Music` and `Fanfares` for randomly selecting only from [custom music](https://wiki.ootrandomizer.com/index.php?title=Readme#Custom_Music_and_Fanfares).
 * Tricks can be filtered in the GUI using a new dropdown.
 * Various Quality of Life improvements